gwax/www-gwax/posts/2004/05/mosquitos.rst

 probably better not to be frightened by the idea, but it's probably good not to search for it either.

-So, in short, time's funny and I have a real distate for mosquitos.
+So, in short, time's funny and I have a real distaste for mosquitoes.